 "Straight-up cinema.
 If you really want it to have it's full effect, turn the lights off first." -The Reviews Are In on "Sequel (film)"

 "It’s time to go to your dark place & come out on the other side as a fully functioning person of society.
 Crawling into the fetal position & coming out reborn is possible.
 This new track from KPT will help you start your journey." -Rift Magazine on "Sequel"

 “Dreamlike & beautifully bizarre.” -ReGen Magazine on "Revol feat.
-Gus Watkins" video
+Augustus Watkins" video

 “Undeniably a rising marvel, KPT becomes undone fusing an armada of breaks, fierce beats & rapturous melodies into complex tapestries of sound.” -ReGen Magazine on KPT ALIVE BY MACHINES.